jrmarkham/ios_game_center/README.md

 To submit you'll need to pass an id (String), and a score (int).
 Return a success boolean as a Future.

-    IOSGameCenter.unlockAchievement(achievementID)
+    IOSGameCenter.submitScore({@required String id, @required int score})

 ## Part 2: Achievements
 Show Achievements:
-Opening an Achievement is a straight method call and return a Future boolean:
+Opening the Achievements list is a straight method call and return a Future boolean:

     IOSGameCenter.showAchievements();

 Post Achievements:
-To post achievements you need to send an achievement id, again it should be a bundle id.
-Unlock complete the achievement and increment will set the current percentage.
+To post achievements you need to send an achievement id (String), again it should be a bundle id.
+The unlockAchievement complete the achievement and setPercentAchievement will set the current percentage as percent (double).
 So you need to track the achievement progress in your code.
 This returns a Future boolean:

-    IOSGameCenter.unlockAchievement(achievementID);

-    IOSGameCenter.incrementAchievement(id: achievementID, increment: percent);
+    IOSGameCenter.unlockAchievement(games.mydomain.gamename.achievement_id);

+    IOSGameCenter.setPercentAchievement(id: games.mydomain.gamename.achievement_id, percent: percent);

+## Part 3: Future Development
+Retrieve score data for both leaderboards and achievements.
+Get Image data for users.
+Pulls and collaborations welcome.